List of Watford F.C. seasons

 A turning point in the club's history came in the late 1970s.
 Singer, shareholder and lifelong Watford supporter Elton John became chairman in 1976, and appointed Graham Taylor as manager in 1977.
 The club achieved consecutive promotions between 1977 and 1979, and reached the First Division for the first time in their history in 1982.
 Furthermore, in 1982-83 Watford finished second in the First Division, and Luther Blissett was the division's top scorer with 27 goals.
 Consequently, Watford qualified for the UEFA Cup in 1983-84.
 They also reached their first FA Cup final, losing 2-0 to Everton at Wembley Stadium.
 Following Taylor's departure in 1987, Watford were relegated in 1988.

 Watford remained in English football's second tier for eight seasons, until they were relegated in 1995-96.
 Taylor returned as manager in 1997, and for the second time in his career led Watford to consecutive promotions, although he was unable to prevent relegation from the Premier League in 1999-2000.
-In the 21st century Watford have reached three FA Cup semi-finals, one League Cup semi-final, and spent three further season in the Premier League after winning the 2006 Football League Championship play-off final under the management of Aidy Boothroyd and following automatic promotion under Slaviša Jokanović in 2015.
+In the 21st century Watford have reached three FA Cup semi-finals, one League Cup semi-final, and spent further seasons in the Premier League after winning the 2006 Football League Championship play-off final under the management of Aidy Boothroyd and following automatic promotion under Slaviša Jokanović in 2015 and Xisco Munoz in 2021.